 If you’re already based in Ireland, aim for Bundoran for an early Saturday morning start.
 If you’re coming from abroad, you need to make your own travel arrangements to Ireland, so we recommend lining up a travel agent to get good deals, or use Skyscanner to hunt the best flights for you.

-If you are flying from the UK, we work closely with the good people at Dial-A-Flight, so get in touch and they can hook you up – just give them a call and ask to speak to our bodyboarder-friendly agent, Lee.
+If you are flying from the UK, we work closely with the good people at Dial-A-Flight, so get in touch and they can hook you up – just give them a call and ask to speak to our bodyboarder-friendly agent, Lee (020 7295 1556).
 Failing that, contact us directly and we can always recommend airlines to look at and routes that previous customers have used.

 If you’d rather book yourself, there are many budget airlines which offer cheap flights from the UK and beyond to Belfast and Dublin.

 To make logistics easier (and to get you in the water quicker!), we ask all of our clients to fly into Dublin, arriving on Friday morning (the earlier the better – but landing before 10.30am if possible).
 There are good transport links from both airports to Bundoran, just let us know if you’d like a hand to book this?
 If there are multiple bodyboarders arriving at the same time we can put you in touch with each other to car share.
 Car hire is very economically priced in Ireland.